Audi A6: Marketing

-C8 (Typ 4K, 2018–present)
+C8 (Typ 4K, 2018)

-A6 Sedan (2018-)

 The new A6 was unveiled ahead of the 2018 Geneva Motor Show, and went on sale in June 2018.
 All engines are offered with a mild hybrid drivetrain that can reduce fuel consumption by up to 0.7 litres per 100 kilometres for the V6-engined vehicles.
-The A6 will be offered in 7 new exterior colors and 7 colors which are available in current models.
+The A6 will be offered in seven new exterior colours and seven colours which are available in current models.

 German models went on sale in June 2018.
 Early models include 50 TDI quattro.

-A6 Avant (2018-)

 The fifth generation of the A6 is also available as an 'Avant' (Audi terminology for a station wagon).
 High-performance variants of the 'Avant' will also be produced, with the S6 Avant arriving in 2019 alongside the RS6 Avant.

 Early European models include 40 TDI, 45 TDI, 50 TDI.

-S6 Sedan, S6 Avant (2019-)
+S6 (2019–)

-It is a version of A6 with 40:60 front and rear axle all-wheel drive, wheel-selective torque control, damping control (optional adaptive air suspension), lowered body by 20 mm (with air suspension, auto mode lowers body by further 10 mm), optional sport differential, electronic chassis platform with 5 drive select modes, 400 mm front and 350 mm rear brake discs with black (optional red) aluminium calipers (optional six-piston ceramic brake system includes 400 mm front and 370 mm rear brake discs), 20-inch wheels (optional 21-inch wheels), 255/40 tires (optional 20-inch Performance tires), sport seats with embossed S logo (optional integrated head restraints, embossed S logo and rhombus pattern) with optional ventilation and massage, Alcantara (optional Valcona) seat upholstery in colors black, rotor gray or arras red with contrasting stitching; aluminum inlays (optional fine grain ash), optional flat-bottomed rim steering wheel, stainless steel footrest and pedal caps, illuminated aluminum sill trims with S logo.
+The S6 is a performance version of the A6.
+Sitting between the base A6 and high-performance RS6, the S model is powered by a 2.9-litre twin-turbo V6 with 40:60 front and rear axle all-wheel drive.
+Additional equipment includes wheel-selective torque control, damping control (optional adaptive air suspension), lowered body by 20 mm (with air suspension, auto mode lowers body by further 10 mm), optional sport differential, electronic chassis platform with 5 drive select modes, 400 mm front and 350 mm rear brake discs with black (optional red) aluminium calipers (optional six-piston ceramic brake system includes 400 mm front and 370 mm rear brake discs), 20-inch wheels (optional 21-inch wheels), 255/40 tires (optional 20-inch Performance tires), sport seats with embossed S logo (optional integrated head restraints, embossed S logo and rhombus pattern) with optional ventilation and massage, Alcantara (optional Valcona) seat upholstery in colours black, rotor gray or arras red with contrasting stitching; aluminium inlays (optional fine grain ash), optional flat-bottomed rim steering wheel, stainless steel footrest and pedal caps, illuminated aluminium sill trims with S logo.

 3.0 TDI model includes 7 kW electric powered compressor, Euro 6d temp emission standard compliance.

-European models went on sale in summer 2019.
+European models went on sale in mid-2019.
 Early United States, Asia and Middle East models include 2.9 TFSI.

-A6 allroad quattro, 20 years allroad edition model (2019-)
+A6 allroad quattro (2019–)

-20 years allroad includes a choice of 3 body colours (gavial green, glacier white, Soho brown), 19-inch wheels in exclusive design, black sport seats with leather/Alcantara upholstery, aluminum inlays and illuminated door sill trims.
+The allroad Quattro is a high-riding wagon.
+Equipment includes a choice of three body colours (gavial green, glacier white, Soho brown), 19-inch wheels in exclusive design, black sport seats with leather/Alcantara upholstery, aluminium inlays and illuminated door sill trims.

 European models went on sale in June 2019.
 Early models include 45 TDI, 50 TDI, 55 TDI.